Moustached tinkerbird: Description

 The moustached tinkerbird has mostly a yellow-tinged-green color, a paler belly, and darker undersides.
 Feathers on the upper lores, ear covert, and the sides of the neck are grey with green tips giving a more olive-grey appearance.
 From the corners of the bill, the characteristic white slash runs across the lower lores and lines the undereye.
 From there, it continues down each side of the neck where it broadens and abruptly ends.
 The blackish sides contrast with the yellow-green back and bright-yellow rump.
 Yellow-green lines the otherwise black tail feathers.
 The wings are black with green-yellow-lined inner primaries and secondaries.
 Yellow-tipped greater and middle coverts give the illusion of a broad yellow bar running across each wing.
 When in flight the mostly off-white underwings are visible.
 The moustached tinkerbird has black feet and a two-toned bill.
 The bill is off-white to yellow up to some place along the mid-bill where the color scheme shifts to grey or black.

-Females typically resemble immature males, although, little sexual dimorphism.
+Females typically resemble immature males, although, the species exhibit little sexual dimorphism.
 In immature males and females, the yellow patches on the rump and wings may not be as bright.
 The pale belly patch may also be larger, paler, and yellower.
 Young chicks have hypotarsal spiky scutes.
-They are small birds who weigh on average eleven grammes.
+They are small birds who weigh on average 11 g.
 Wingspan averages between 53 and 59 mm.

 Behavior

 Vocalization

 Both sexes become very vocal during the breeding season.
 The moustached tinkerbird usually sings when concealed by dense vegetation.
 Occasionally, they will vocalize out in the open atop a perch.
 The moustached tinkerbird has two common call patterns.
 The moustached tinkerbird may discharge a singular trill that is often slower at onset: "pi-pi-pi-pi-i-i-i-i-i-i-i-i-i-i-i".
 A variation follows a ternary form: "pi-pi-pi-pi-i-i-i-i-i-i-pi-pi-pi-pi".
 Trills last no more than a few seconds.
 The moustached tinkerbird may also discharge its calls in series punctuated by pauses.
 In between each pause, a vocalizing bird will either repeat a set number of notes or alternate in-between sets.
-Regular series often contain contain six notes: "pi-pi-pi-pi-pi-pi---pi-pi-pi-pi-pi-pi---pi-pi-pi-pi-pi-pi...."
+Regular series often contain six notes: "pi-pi-pi-pi-pi-pi---pi-pi-pi-pi-pi-pi---pi-pi-pi-pi-pi-pi...."
 Irregular series contain either three, seven, six, nine, or five notes: "pi-pi-pi---pi-pi-pi-pi-pi---pi-pi-pi....".

 The moustached tinkerbird responds to rivals with varied strings of vocalization.
 Rivals will also chitter when aggressively chasing one another through the trees.

 From the nest, chicks emit regular "ti-ti-ti-ti" calls.
 Parents chatter when entering the roosting cavity prompting their young to beg with "peep-peep-peep" vocalizations.